darshanVishnu/ExtjsGetstarted/README.md

 Host the app and  Browser for the index.html you will be able to see the emplyee directory grid ...

-The app can run without help of sencha cmd or node denpendencies
+The app can run without help of sencha cmd or node dependencies

 In application.js the views, stores and controllers are configured